 One member described the process as being “like a full-time job when I could hardly function.”
 They said, “After over a year, I finally was approved for my disability benefits.
 It is a long, hard process, but necessary to care for ourselves.
 I reached out to a therapist who helped me hold myself together to get through the process.
 I finally learned to use the resources that were available to me.”

-Although you can apply by yourself, it’s important to have support throughout the process.
+Although you can apply on your own, it’s important to have support throughout the process.
 Ask your psychiatrist to connect you with a disability lawyer, social worker, or community resource for help submitting your application.

 Do you have experience completing a disability application for social security benefits?
 If so, what was the application process like for you?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.